marcin-kli/MP2/README.md

 On selected page this icons will highlight the feature by color change to green.

-Here is an example for a custom view with a list feature highlighted:
+Here is an example for a custom search and list view features highlighted:

 ![Navigation example](md_data/features/navigation_example.png)

+---
 ## Footer
----

 Footer has a contact button and social links.
 Each social icon will open in a separate tab in a browser.